|Survey name||Public service productivity: total|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-The four different methods that we use to measure output and their distribution between service areas can be seen in Figure 1.
+The different three methods by which we measure output and their distribution between service areas can be seen in Figure 1.

 The estimates cover the UK and, where possible, are based on data for England, Scotland, Wales and Northern Ireland.
 Where data are not available for all four countries, the assumption is made that the available data are representative of the UK.
 This can happen for quality adjustment, output or inputs data.